Wadi al-Hasa: Hebrew Bible

 According to Peter C. Craigie, Zered's "exact location is uncertain."

+Roman Empire

+Wadi al-Hasa was a key link in the chain of forts protecting the eastern frontier of the Roman Empire.
+Emperor Diocletian expanded the Limes Arabicus, which extended south from Damascus to Wadi al-Hasa.
+The Limes Palestina extended south from Wadi al-Hasa to Aela ('Aqaba).

 Archaeological research

 Palaeolithic

 The archaeological excavations at Wadi al-Hasa have contributed to a rethinking in archaeology of the use of tools made from bone or bone-like material.
 Some of the evidence at the site of Ain el-Buhira, a site located at the eastern end of the wadi.
 The site is characterized by a lake, and sediments and stone formations like marls and tufa formations that give insight into the drainage system that was built at the wadi in the Upper Pleistocene period, between 24,000 and 19,000 BP.
 Coinman suggested in 1996 that both bone and blade technologies were more common in this period than previously thought (see Levantine Upper and Epi-Palaeolithic).